01 of 06

 How to Make a Digital Stamp Portrait From a Photo

-Read on to learn how to make a digital stamp portrait from a photo.
-You'll find two versions, one using Photoshop and Photoshop Elements, and the other using the free software alternative, GIMP.Continue to 2 of 6 below.
+To make a digital stamp portrait from a photo, you can use two methods: one using Photoshop and Photoshop Elements, and the other using the free software alternative, GIMP.Continue to 2 of 6 below.

 02 of 06